Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Signature factors, cross sections, experiments and bounds.

-In the presence of new physics, the cross sections of heavy or light neutrino interactions generally are model dependent, both in magnitude and in differential shape.
-Since we compute the ratios of numbers of events, the model dependence of the cross sections mostly cancels.
-Further, being focused on no specific model, we consider both cases where the interaction is dominantly partially coherent and when it is incoherent.
-In our calculations, for the partially coherent cross section, we take the mass of the mediator in the upscattering process to be 30 MeV in accord with the benchmark point of \cite{Bertuzzo:2018itn}.
-For incoherent case, we calculate the cross section for the mediator mass of 1.25 GeV (using the cookbook presented in \cite{Kim:2020ipj}) that is the value corresponding to the benchmark point in \cite{Ballett:2018ynz}.
+Furthermore, to cover all the possibilities we consider both partially coherent and incoherent interactions.
+For the partially coherent case, we take the mass of mediator in the upscattering process to be 30 MeV in accord with the benchmark point of \cite{Bertuzzo:2018itn}.
+For the incoherent case, we calculate the cross section for the mediator mass of 1.25 GeV (using the cookbook presented in \cite{Kim:2020ipj}) which corresponds to the benchmark point in \cite{Ballett:2018ynz}.
 For the quasi-elastic scattering of $\nu_e$ we use the $\nu_\mu$ upscattering cross section from ref.~\cite{Formaggio:2013kya} as a proxy.
-We expect that the differences due to the different lepton masses should be minor because they are both small compared to the neutrino energies.
+Differences of the cross sections due to difference of the electon and muon masses should be minor because they are both small compared to the neutrino energies.